joeluhrman/Lift-Tracker/README.md

         - Notes on each exercise
         - Notes on log
         - Date on log
+    - Also need to add buttons to remove and exercise and setgroup inputs from the form
 2. Workout Templates and History are totally separate components / routes

 ## Long term